franks42/prudentTable-Lua/README.md

 Do's:

-*  All tables returned by any of the prudentTable functions has been properly registered (even the empty-tables).
+*  All tables returned by any of the pTable functions has been properly registered (even the empty-tables).
 *  Use pT.pack(...) as your generic array-table constructor
-*  "Normally" you will see no or little need to explicitly register a table size, because all the prudentTable functions that need to, will do it for you.
+*  "Normally" you will see no or little need to explicitly register a table size, because all the pTable functions that need to, will do it for you.
 *  If you have to set the length for table t, because the size is unknown or different from the registered one, use pT.setLen(t,n)
-*  Use pT.aGet(t,i) instead of t[i] if you care about array-boundary checking when you want to get an array-component's value by index
+*  Use pT.get(t,i) instead of t[i] if you care about array-boundary checking when you want to get an array-component's value by index
-*  Use pT.aSet(t,i,v) instead of t[i]=v if you care about array-boundary checking when you want to set an array-component's value by index.
+*  Use pT.set(t,i,v) instead of t[i]=v if you care about array-boundary checking when you want to set an array-component's value by index.
 Note that if t[i]=v is assigned to an element outside of the range 1 <= i <= pT.len(t), then your array is **NOT** automatically resized (hint: use pT.aAdd() for adding to the end of an array).

 Don't's:

 *  **Never ever** use #t, but instead use pT.len(t)
 *  **Never ever** use t[#t+1]=obj to add, but instead use pT.aAdd(t,obj)
 *  Do not use {}, but instead use the table constructer "pT.pack()"such that the resulting (empty-) table is properly registered with size 0.
-*  Do not use the Lua-standard functions ipairs, table.insert, table.remove - use the prudentTable provided alternatives: pT.arrayPairs, pT.rarrayPairs, pT.aInsert, pT.aRemove
+*  Do not use the Lua-standard functions ipairs, table.insert, table.remove - use the pTable provided alternatives: pT.arrayPairs, pT.rarrayPairs, pT.insert, pT.remove

-prudentTable-array definition
+pTable-array definition
 -----------------------------

-There are many different definitions of "array", so we try to be precise with prudentTable's definition to avoid any confusion: An prudentTable-array is a data-structure that contains one or more data elements which are individually accessed thru a positive integer index ranging from 1 till N, where N also indicates the number of elements in the array.
-From now on, when we just say array in this document, we refer to prudentTable-array.
+There are many different definitions of "array", so we try to be precise with pTable's definition to avoid any confusion: An pTable-array is a data-structure that contains one or more data elements which are individually accessed thru a positive integer index ranging from 1 till N, where N also indicates the number of elements in the array.
+From now on, when we just say array in this document, we refer to pTable-array.

-Note that prudentTable-arrays have no holes and that nils are allowed.
-(To be honest, I've never understood what an array with holes is...but whatever that may be, it is different from an prudentTable-array).
+Note that pTable-arrays have no holes and that nils are allowed.
+(To be honest, I've never understood what an array with holes is...but whatever that may be, it is different from an pTable-array).

-### pT.len(t) and pT.setLen(t,n) and pT.isAIndex(t,k)
+### pT.len(t) and pT.setLen(t,n) and pT.isIndex(t,k)
-In Lua, we represent this prudentTable-array with an ordinary Lua-table t, and we use the function pT.len(t) to get the length of the array, i.e. its number of elements.
+In Lua, we represent this pTable-array with an ordinary Lua-table t, and we use the function pT.len(t) to get the length of the array, i.e. its number of elements.
 We use pT.setLen(t,n) to set the length of array t.
 In other words, the length of an array is always explicitly set, with the exception of some constructors where there is no ambiguity about the number of elements that should be allocated.
-We also have the test-fuction pT.isAIndex(t,k), which tells us whether a key k is an index of the array-component of t.
+We also have the test-fuction pT.isIndex(t,k), which tells us whether a key k is an index of the array-component of t.

 To be or not to be (...nil)... what is the Q?
 ---------------------------------------------

 Lua has this great, peculiar, multipurpose datatype and value called "nil".
 A value of nil kind of indicates that there is no value at all, or that it is undefined, or doesn't exist, or that it is unassigned, or a little bit of all combined.
 In most cases, the exact semantics doesn't matter too much, but in some cases you want to pin it down more.

-For arrays... at least for prudentTable-arrays, a value of nil for an array-element only implies that its value is unassigned, because a meaning of "does not exist", doesn't make sense for an array-element.
+For arrays... at least for pTable-arrays, a value of nil for an array-element only implies that its value is unassigned, because a meaning of "does not exist", doesn't make sense for an array-element.
 Once an array t is defined by the indices 1 till n, then each of t[i] where 1 <= i <= n does exist - that is how it is defined - no doubt about it.
 The only possible meaning for nil in t[i]=nil is that the value for t[i] equals nil, meaning element does exist but has-no-value/is-unassigned.

-Note that this semantics of a nil-value for prudentTable-arrays implies:
+Note that this semantics of a nil-value for pTable-arrays implies:

 *  the array-length is completely unaffected by any nil-values the array-elements might have because it is independently defined of its content.